MrChristopherHu/profile/index.md

 ## About Me

 Hi there!
 I am an educational ethnographer who studies race and ethnicity.
-Currently, I am a PhD candidate in the social foundations of education at the University of Virginia's [School of Education and Human Development](https://education.virginia.edu/about/directory/christopher-hu), and I'm on the <b>job market</b> looking for academic positions starting in <b>Fall 2025</b>.
+Currently, I am a PhD candidate in the social foundations of education at the University of Virginia's [School of Education and Human Development](https://education.virginia.edu/about/directory/christopher-hu).
 Previously, I was a high school chemistry teacher in rural Virginia.
 Questions?
 Want to connect?
 Email me at <b>[ch7dm@virginia.edu](mailto:ch7dm@virginia.edu)</b>!

 - **Research Interests:** the social-cultural-historical foundations of schooling, sociology & anthropology of education, racialization, immigration, ethnicity, class
 - **Methodologies:** ethnography, discourse analysis, interviewing, participant observation, qualitative analysis, geospatial analysis, basic quantitative analysis (R)